Skip to content

 Fold equity is a critical concept in poker, particularly in the context of preflop strategy.
 At its core, fold equity refers to the ability to win a pot not solely through the strength of one’s own hand but by leveraging the possibility that an opponent may fold.
 This dynamic introduces a strategic layer where factors such as the relative strength of hands and betting patterns play crucial roles.
 Understanding fold equity can enhance decision-making during the game, especially in situations where aggression may lead to inducing folds from opponents.

 To calculate fold equity, one must consider two primary components: the probability that an opponent will fold in response to a specific action, and the overall value of their hand.
-The formula can be summarized as follows: if the likelihood that an opponent will fold is multiplied by the value of their hand, the result provides insight into the potential effectiveness of a bluff or a semi-bluff.
+The formula can be summarized as follows: if the likelihood that an opponent will fold is multiplied by the expected value of their hand, the result provides insight into the potential value of a bluff or a semi-bluff.
 This calculation underscores the tactical nature of poker, where players must constantly evaluate their likelihood of winning through either their hand or their opponents’ decisions.

 The Role of Preflop Strategy